Access control

 update | Ability to alter the value of this field on an item. |

-When access is denied, the GraphQL response will contain an error with type: 'AccessDeniedError'
+When access is denied, the GraphQL response will contain an error with type: 'AccessDeniedError',

-for the field.
+and null for the field.

 Let's break it down into concrete examples: